 Walk through native New Zealand bush to your own private beaches, soak up the sun, enjoy an invigorating swim in your private, heated infinity-edge lap pool or simply luxuriate in the in-villa spa treatments.
 Dining is an integral part of your stay at Eagles Nest who have the finest chefs ready to attend to your every culinary need with locally sourced, fresh produce cooked just the way you like it.

 The Villas here are capacious and private.
 The one-bedroom 'First Light' is the ultimate honeymoon love nest with mezzanine bedroom with spectacular views, deck with Jacuzzi and three-sided balcony.
 'Eyrie' and 'Eagle Spirit' have three bedrooms, 18m infinity swimming pools, Jacuzzis and ocean views.
 'Sacred Space' has four bedrooms, pool and a two-storey glass living room and Rahimoana has four bedrooms, 320 degree views, gym, sauna, 25 m pool and use of a Porsche.
-All villas feature a home theater system, fully equipped gourmet kitchen, Wi-Fi, local artworks, safe, hairdryer, bathrobe and slippers, CD/DVD library, access to private beach and a minibar.
+All villas feature a home theatre system, fully equipped gourmet kitchen, Wi-Fi, local artworks, safe, hairdryer, bathrobe and slippers, DVD library, access to private beach and a minibar.

-Children of all ages are welcome to come and stay at Eagles Nest and the villas here provide a perfect environment for a wonderful family vacation.
+Children of all ages are welcome to come and stay at Eagles Nest and the villas here provide a perfect environment for a wonderful family holiday.
 Cots and highchairs can be arranged free of charge but there are no other specific facilities except for babysitting.

 Guests have the option of self-catering and each villa comes with gourmet kitchen facilities - choose for your fridge to be stocked for you with the wonderful array of fresh local produce or head to one of the local stores or farmers markets to stock up.
 The finest chefs are available to prepare your meals for you and can tailor menus according to your requirements.
 Deluxe Spa therapies can also be arranged in the comfort of your villa and trained therapists will relax and rejuvenate you.